voodoo12345/credits-docs/source/blockchain.rst

 In the example above there is a ``balances`` state and a ``loans`` state, these states can have many arbitrary number of key value pairs.
 Usually credits addresses are used as the key in a state but this doesn't always need to be the case.
-State is ordered by insertion order and is hashed to establish <what?>.
+State is ordered by insertion order and is hashed to provide a state hash.

 .. _blockchain-block: